CZ-NIC/knot-resolver/daemon/README.rst

 .. function:: worker.coroutine(function)

    Start a new coroutine with given function (closure).
 The function can do I/O or run timers without blocking the main thread.
-See cqueues_ for documentation of possible operations and synchronisation primitives.
+See cqueues_ for documentation of possible operations and synchronization primitives.
 The main limitation is that you can't wait for a finish of a coroutine from processing layers, because it's not currently possible to suspend and resume execution of processing layers.

    Example: